Cumberland School of Law: Selected student organizations

-Selected student organizations

 In 2007, student teams from Cumberland won both the Criminal Justice Trial Competition held in Hamden, Connecticut and the Lone Star Classic Mock Trial Competition in San Antonio, Texas.

 In 2008, Cumberland placed first out of 256 other teams in the American Association for Justice National Student Trial Advocacy Competition and in 2009 placed second, losing by one point.
 The same year, Cumberland made the finals of the ABA National Appellate Advocacy competition.
 It was one of four from 30 teams in its region that went to the national finals in Chicago.
 Cumberland won third best brief in the region.

 In 2009, a Cumberland team won the regional round of the National Trial Competition in Tallahassee, Florida, advancing to the national championship round in San Antonio.
 Cumberland was the only school in the competition to have both of its teams advance to the semi-final round.
 Cumberland also won the American Association for Justice Mock Trial Competition regional championship advancing to the national championship round in West Palm Beach, FL.